vibbits/irefindex/README.txt

 having failed.
 It is then necessary to attempt to download them individually and potentially investigate any underlying problems with each of the download activities.

+The locations of published data can be shown using the following command:

+  irdownload --show-locations

+For nicer tabulation, use the column command in addition to the above:

+  irdownload --show-locations | column -t

+In most cases, a plain URL is listed, and with this information it is then generally possible to manually inspect a download site and to find any new, updated or moved data files.
+This information can then be added to the configuration as noted in the "Fine-Tuning the Data Source Details" section above.

 Generating Manifest Information
 -------------------------------